 Movements in exchange rates affect the prices of imported and exported goods.
 For example, if your home currency depreciates which means foreign currency can buy more of your home currency, then your exports will increase as your goods are cheaper relative to others.

 An increase in the rate of inflation would make exported goods more expensive and imported goods cheaper.

 4. Trade Barriers

-Subsidies and taxes that can be implemented by the government to create an artificial comparative advantage.
-A subsidy would make exports more competitive and a tax would discourage imports.
+Subsidies and taxes are examples of trade barriers that can be implemented by the government to create an artificial comparative advantage.
+A subsidy would make exports more competitive and a tariff would discourage imports.